hashicorp/terraform-provider-aws/website/docs/r/elasticache_replication_group.html.markdown

 In addition to all arguments above, the following attributes are exported:

+* `actual_engine_version` - The running version of the cache engine.
-* `arn` - ARN of the created ElastiCache Replication Group.
+* `arn` - The Amazon Resource Name (ARN) of the created ElastiCache Replication Group.
-* `cluster_enabled` - Whether cluster mode is enabled.
+* `cluster_enabled` - Indicates if cluster mode is enabled.
-* `configuration_endpoint_address` - Address of the replication group configuration endpoint when cluster mode is enabled.
+* `configuration_endpoint_address` - The address of the replication group configuration endpoint when cluster mode is enabled.
-* `id` - ID of the ElastiCache Replication Group.
+* `id` - The ID of the ElastiCache Replication Group.
-* `member_clusters` - Identifiers of all the nodes that are part of this replication group.
+* `member_clusters` - The identifiers of all the nodes that are part of this replication group.
-* `primary_endpoint_address` - (Redis only) Address of the endpoint for the primary node in the replication group, if the cluster mode is disabled.
+* `primary_endpoint_address` - (Redis only) The address of the endpoint for the primary node in the replication group, if the cluster mode is disabled.
-* `reader_endpoint_address` - (Redis only) Address of the endpoint for the reader node in the replication group, if the cluster mode is disabled.
+* `reader_endpoint_address` - (Redis only) The address of the endpoint for the reader node in the replication group, if the cluster mode is disabled.
 * `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://www.terraform.io/docs/providers/aws/index.html#default_tags-configuration-block).

 ## Timeouts